Excerpt from the government of Ontario’s ‘Newsroom’

 The fine was imposed by Justice of the Peace Thomas McKeogh.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Sureteco Canada Ltd., was found guilty of violating section 75 of the Ontario ‘Industrial’ regulation 851 which states,
+Sureteco Canada Ltd., was found guilty of a contravention of section 75 of the Ontario ‘Industrial’ regulation 851/90 which states,

 “A part of a machine, transmission machinery, device or thing shall be cleaned, oiled, adjusted, repaired or have maintenance work performed on it only when,